Financial Aid Handbook

 Special Situations

 In some cases, students may have additional costs that are not accounted for in the Cost of Attendance Budget.
-Students who would like to increase their budget, and thus their borrowing eligibility, should complete and submit a Budget Increase Request Form.
+Students who would like to increase their budget, and thus their borrowing eligibility, should request a Budget Increase Request Form from the Financial Aid Office.

 Medical Expenses